 Because of difficulties the mother may have had during pregnancy, labour, or after birth, she may have tightness in her shoulders and chest that causes her pectoral (chest) muscles to press on the blood vessels that lead to her breasts and nipples, causing a lack of blood flow and oxygen, leading to pain.
 This pain may be throbbing or constant, deep or superficial, itchy, tingling, aching or knife-like, burning or freezing, shooting, sharp or dull, or a combination of any of the above.
 Also, if a latch feels painful, the mother may tighten her shoulders, clench her teeth, etc., causing the cycle triggering pain to begin again.

 Edith Kernerman recommends treating mammary constriction syndrome with a technique she calls pectoral muscle massage.
 This involves massage of the chest muscles to help ease the tension and trying gentle pectoral muscle stretching, just before a breastfeed.
-She also suggests a mother with this syndrome should try to keep her back supported rather than hunching forward over her baby and avoid heavy carrying (e.g. shopping bags or heavy car seats).
+She also suggests a mother with this syndrome should try to keep her back supported rather than hunching forward over her baby and avoid carrying heavy items such as shopping bags or heavy car seats.

 Jack Newman is a Canadian paediatrician and breastfeeding author.
 There is a great post online about mammary constriction syndrome on Jack Newman’s Community Facebook page.
 He describes how most cases of breast pain—and/or nipple pain—in breastfeeding mothers are the result of a poor latch at the breast.
-And how this can lead to the secondary problem of vasospasm symptoms of the nipple and mammary constriction syndrome (often mistakenly diagnosed as thrush on nipples as the symptoms are very similar).
+A poor latch can lead to the secondary problem of vasospasm symptoms of the nipple and mammary constriction syndrome (often mistakenly diagnosed as thrush on nipples as the symptoms are very similar).
 In the excerpt below Dr Newman briefly describes the treatment technique of pectoral muscle massage;